Anna Lembke

 Anna Lembke (born November 27, 1967) is an American psychiatrist practicing in the field of addiction medicine who is chief of the Stanford Addiction Medicine Dual Diagnosis Clinic at Stanford University.
 She is a specialist in the opioid epidemic in the United States and the author of Drug Dealer, MD, How Doctors Were Duped, Patients Got Hooked, and Why It’s So Hard to Stop.
 Her book, Dopamine Nation: Finding Balance in the Age of Indulgence, was released in August 2021 and became a New York Times bestseller.

 Lembke appeared in the 2020 Netflix documentary The Social Dilemma.

+Her work has been discussed in major media outlets, including The New York Times and NPR, in relation to contemporary discussions of addiction and compulsive behavior.

 Early life and education

 Lembke was an undergraduate student at Yale University and earned a B.A. in humanities in 1989.
-She earned her M.D. at Stanford University School of Medicine in 1995 and completed her residency in psychiatry, also at Stanford, in 1998.
+She earned an M.D. at Stanford University School of Medicine in 1995 and completed a residency in psychiatry, also at Stanford, in 1998.
 She interned at the Alameda County Highland Hospital, specializing in adult psychiatry and addiction.
 She was board certified in 2003.